zero-to-mastery/file-io/README.md

 The project consists of a script that reads data from a CSV file (spotify-2023.csv) and performs some or all of the following tasks. **Note: the project must minimally find the number of results (Challenge #1) to qualify for as a submission:**

 1. Load Spotify data from the CSV file.
+2. Create a folder for your project with your github handler.
-2. Complete the first challenge below.
+3. Complete the first challenge below.
 The other challenges are optional.
-3. Add your project to the submissions folder.
+4. Add your folder with your project to the submissions folder of this repo.

 ### Challenges
 1. Write a script to identify the number of songs in the file.